opensciency/sprint-content/open-results/lesson-1-research-process-and-results.md

 ### Reporting

 Here we report on our findings, in other words, we share them with the research community.
-This can be done in the form of a research manuscript first published on a preprint server and on a peer-reviewed journal.
+This can be done in the form of a research manuscript first published on a preprint server and in a peer-reviewed journal.
 However, reporting now far exceeds publication alone.
 Reporting also encompasses presentation materials (such as posters, and slide decks), lab websites or blogs, outreach materials for social media, podcasts or press releases, and many more.

 ### Preservation and Reuse